projectsesame/sesame/design/session-affinity.md

 ### Cookie design

-The cookie assigned by Contour will have the following properties;
+The cookie assigned by Sesame will have the following properties;

-- Name: `X-Contour-Session-Affinity`.
+- Name: `X-Sesame-Session-Affinity`.
-Given there is no way to reuse a session cookie provided by the application (believe me, I spent days trying to do this) we always configure a cookie named `X-Contour-Session-Affinity`.
+Given there is no way to reuse a session cookie provided by the application (believe me, I spent days trying to do this) we always configure a cookie named `X-Sesame-Session-Affinity`.
-The `X-Contour` prefix gives us a reasonable guarantee that we're not conflicting with an application set value.
+The `X-Sesame` prefix gives us a reasonable guarantee that we're not conflicting with an application set value.

  The cookie name is not user configurable because we cannot reliably use a cookie supplied by the application.
 See the following section on bootstrapping for more information.